soheily98/temper-assignment/README.md

 # Temper's Assignment
+To keep it simple, I put both frontend and backend projects into a single repository.
+So we could have a single docker-compose file to have the project up and running.

 ## Dependencies
 In order to run the project, you will need to have `PHP v7.2`, `yarn`, `docker`, `docker-compose`  and the following extensions enabled:  `php-mbstring` , `php-dom`, `php-json`.